By Trae Jacobs,

 You Can Reset Your TV

-An AV reset restores your TV back to factory settings.
+An AV reset restores your TV back to factory settings and ensures there weren’t any odd settings that effected your LG TVs resolution.

 Identify Any External Factors